- Get complete information about the battery

 adb shell dumpsys batterystats --charged <package-name>

 Can a phone’s battery charge beyond 100%?
 Certainly not but the screenshot showing a 150% battery level is not fake.
-An ADB command allows you to set a custom level for the battery on your Android device.
+An ADB command allows you to set a custom battery level on your Android device.
 You can prank your friends with this ADB trick.

 Connect your phone or tablet to your computer, launch a command window, and execute the following.